 Car Rental

 We were coming from the UK so needed to rent a car for the duration of our road trip.
-There’s so much choice available but we ended up going through Avis as they had a deal with our flights.
+There’s so much choice available but we ended up going through Avis as they had a deal with our British Airways flights.

 One thing to bear in mind, and we did a lot of checking before we booked, is the one way fee that is often imposed if you start renting in one state and end in another.
 We started in Texas and finished in Nevada and paid a fee that was definitely better than having to do the return journey!
 Something to check at least as all companies differ.